webformsforcore/WebFormsForCore/README.md

 If you want WebFormsForCore to automatically create the `*.designer.cs` files for you, as it was in the old non SDK project, you also need to import the package `EstrellasDeEsperanza.WebFormsForCore.Build`.
 If you import this package, outdated `*.designer.cs` files will be created after build.
 This only works for C#, not for VisualBasic.
-Also, the visual designers in VisualStudio for controls are not supported and won't work.
+Also, the visual designers in VisualStudio for web controls are not supported and won't work.

 Finally configure ASP-NET Core to use WebForms in the initialization code Program.cs like so:
 ```